vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 ## Trying the Logic App on a sample file

-In order to run the rests, we need to do an HTTP-post to the Logic App.
+To run the rests, we need to do an HTTP-post to the Logic App.
 We are using the [Postman tool](https://www.postman.com/) but we could have used [curl](https://www.maketecheasier.com/use-curl-commands-linux/) or any other tools.

 To find the URL to post to, we can simply open the Logic App designer, then open the HTTP trigger (the first box at the top) and copy it from there:

 ![Post URL](/assets/posts/2020/3/kusto-ingestion-rest-api/post-url.png)

-For each HTTP-request we do, it is import to set two headers:
+For each HTTP-request we do, it is important to set two headers:

 Header|Value
 -|-